turingschool/front-end-curriculum/projects/module-2/refactor-tractor-wc.md

 * Identify redundant code in your classes and opportunities for DRYing it up
 * Refactor **within** your classes to create dynamic methods that use arguments/parameters for changing their behavior
-* Refactor **across** your classes to create a parent class that others inherit methods from
+* Refactor **across** your classes to create a parent class that others inherit methods from as appropriate

 ### Accessibility